WHERE IT ALL BEGAN

 First, a little background about the man who wrote the letter below:

-He is a special operations veteran, was a diplomatic security specialist for the US Ambassadors, firearms instructor for the US State Department, and also trains SWAT, DEA, and other government agencies as well as personal businesses how to respond to active shootings.
+He is a special operations veteran, was a diplomatic security specialist for US Ambassadors, firearms instructor for the US State Department, and also trains SWAT, DEA, and other government agencies as well as personal businesses how to respond to active shootings.
 There’s a lot more to who he is and what he does (his resume goes on forever!), but he wouldn’t allow me (his overly proud wife) to list the rest.
 Most importantly, he is an incredible husband, a godly father, and an amazing leader.
 Still, he is incredibly busy, we have to travel A LOT.
 He understands what it is to be a busy, working parent and still desire to put his family first.
 He understands the struggle of not being involved, but wanting to be involved.
 He is passionate about helping other fathers find a good resource to utilize for this, and he is passionate about other fathers being involved with their families in general.
 The following is his letter and the passion behind his creation of this curriculum:

 “This is for the fathers, grandfathers, male role models, big brothers, single moms, and future fathers.